ElucidataInc/polly-docs/docs/Scaling compute/Polly CLI.md

 **Note:**

 *   Only files that have been changed or added new will get transferred using the sync command.
 The files that remained unchanged after the last sync will not get transferred.
 This command can only be used for folders or directories (not for individual files).
-To transfer just a single file to or from Polly, use the “copy” command mentioned in the next section.
+To transfer just a single file to or from Polly, use the `copy` command mentioned in the next section.

 *   If the path contains space in the folder names or file names, provide the entire path within double quotes (““).

-*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing --yes or -y in the command instead of --workspace-id parameter.
+*   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.

 **Copy files to and from Polly**